remnawave/panel/docs/install/remnawave-node.md

   }
 ```

-On the server where the node is hosted, create the folder `/var/log/remnanode`:
+On the server hosting the node, create the folder `/var/log/remnanode` by running:

 ```bash
 mkdir -p /var/log/remnanode